A History of Excellence and Innovation

-Founded in 1966 by Michigan State University, the University of Michigan, and Wayne State University, Merit established networking in Michigan long before the term "Internet" was invented.
+Since 1966, Merit Network has been a leader in networking and Internet technologies.
+Founded by Michigan State University, the University of Michigan, and Wayne State University, Merit established networking in Michigan long before the term "Internet" was invented.

 Merit Network Timeline:

 - Merit— Who, What, and Why (PDF)

 By Eric M. Aupperle.
 Merit Director from 1974 to 1988, and President from 1988 through 2001.
 Aupperle provides a first-hand view of the origins of the Internet.

 By John Mulcahy.
 Focuses on the political and technical beginnings of Merit and the Internet.

 The 44-page document outlines the partnerships and developments between 1987 and 1995.